SLUR-m-Py/SLURPY/README.md

 SLUR(M)-py (pronounced slurpy) was developed using anaconda (python v 3.10.13) for a linex OS on a high-performance computing cluster.
 We recommend using conda to manage the python environment needed by SLUR(M)-py.

-The easiest way to set up the needed computing environment is via conad and the listed envirnoment.yml file.
+The easiest way to set up the needed computing environment is via conda and the listed [envirnoment.yml](https://github.com/SLUR-m-Py/SLURPY/blob/main/environment.yml) file.
+The conda command below will make the environment named "bioenv" from the environment.yml file.
-The environment.yml file can be found [here](https://github.com/SLUR-m-Py/SLURPY/blob/main/environment.yml).
-The conda command below will make an environment named "bioenv"

 ```
 conda env create -f environment.yml